whyweexist/Casher/README.md

 ## Contributing

-We welcome contributions from the community to help improve Whisper Cash.
+We welcome contributions from the community to help improve Casher.
 If you encounter any issues or have suggestions for new features, please open an issue on the GitHub repository.

 ## Acknowledgements